 Given the changing landscape of architecture awards it’s fair to ask, What is the story they’re telling?

-Better still, intentionally asking
+Better still, asking with intention…

 What is the story we want architecture awards to be telling?